-Thanks to a process of promotion and enhancement begun in 2014 - the year marking the 90th anniversary of the foundation of the University of Milan - Ca’ Granda offers visitors a self-guided itinerary of the complex, with 11 totems positioned along the perimeter of the large central Cortile d’Onore (Court of Honour); text versions are also available in the virtual tour of the complex.
+Thanks to a process of promotion and enhancement begun in 2014 - the year marking the 90th anniversary of the foundation of the University of Milan - Ca’ Granda offers visitors a self-guided itinerary of the complex, with 11 totems positioned along the perimeter of the large central Cortile d’Onore (Court of Honour), in other courtyards and Largo Richini Portico; text versions are also available in the virtual tour of the complex.

 Every Saturday, from 9am to 4.30pm.
-Group visits to the Crociera and the Ca’ Granda courtyards may be booked by email: email@example.com.
+Group visits to the Crociera and the Ca’ Granda courtyards may be booked by filling in the following form.